Morton School (West Lafayette, Indiana)

-Morton School is a historic school building located at West Lafayette, Tippecanoe County, Indiana.
+Morton School is a historic school building located at West Lafayette, Indiana.
 It was built in 1930, and is a two-story, E-shaped, Tudor Revival style brick and limestone building.
 It has a flat roof and features a triple-arched main entrance and stepped parapet.
 It housed a school into the mid-1980s, after which it has been used as a community centre.

 It was listed on the National Register of Historic Places in 1999.

 Since 2021, the Morton School building has served as West Lafayette's seat of government, as the Sonya L. Margerum City Hall, named after a former mayor of the city.